Eligibility for ADA Transportation

 Fares on the Fixed-Route System

-ADA Transportation certified individuals having an ADA identification card can ride free on fixed-route buses with a valid ADA Certified ID card Riding ECAT fixed-route buses does not affect eligibility for ADA Transportation service.
+ADA Transportation certified individuals having an ADA identification card can ride at no charge on fixed-route buses with a valid ADA Certified ID card Riding ECAT fixed-route buses does not affect eligibility for ADA Transportation service.

-Personal Care Assistants (PCA) ride for free if the rider’s ADA ID card states the rider requires a PCA.
+Personal Care Assistants (PCA) ride at no charge if the rider’s ADA ID card states the rider requires a PCA.

 ECAT Bus Service Information for ADA Transportation Eligible Citizens